Unity Knowledge Required

 - Speech - Only used for visemes, is driven by the Oculus Lipsync output parameters depending on your speech.
 Updated locally, not directly synced (because its driven by audio)

-- Playable - A slower sync meant to synchronize longer-running animation states.
-Updates every 0.2 to 1 seconds, but you shouldn't rely on it for fast sync.
+- Playable - A slower sync mode meant to synchronize longer-running animation states.
+Updates every 0.1 to 1 seconds as needed based on parameter changes (1 to 10 updates per second), but you shouldn't rely on it for fast sync.

-When a Expression parameter is in-use in a Puppet menu, it automatically swaps from Playable to IK sync so you get the faster sync.
+When an Expression Parameter is in-use in a Puppet menu, it automatically swaps from Playable to IK sync so you get the continuous update rate and smooth interpolation.
+When the menu is closed, it returns to Playable sync.

 In addition, Expression parameters can be "driven" to a value via State Behaviors.
 They can be set using the